| VARICOSE VEINSvascular.co.nz>varicose veins See also Varicose veins -

 distribution of the varicose veins and for signs of tissue damage secondary to

+the varicose veins.
+Your general health will also be assessed.
 It is also important to undergo a detailed ultrasound scan in order that your surgeon can plan

 the most effective treatment for you.
 This is particularly so if you have had previous surgery, a history of